 Related to the questions under (3.), in both surveys, respondents are asked about which party they voted for in the previous election (i.e. 2023) and trust in various public and political institutions, though the list of institutions varied between surveys.

-In the pilot survey, respondents are asked about the following questions related to transport policies (3.):
+In the pilot survey, respondents are asked about the following topics related to transport policies (3.):

-Rate how road pricing (implemented as a distance-based fee), would affect both themselves and low-income residents, indicating whether each group would be better or worse off
+How road pricing (implemented as a distance-based fee), would affect both themselves and low-income residents, indicating whether each group would be better or worse off

 General attitudes towards air pollution, road pricing, public revenues, taxation, and road tolls

-In the main survey, respondents are more specifically asked the following questions about attitudes towards transport policies (3.):
+In the main survey, respondents are more specifically asked about attitudes towards transport policies (3.):

 Whether they think air pollution is a serious environmental and health problem